Skip to main content

 How Balance Sheet values are calculated

 The Balance Sheet is one of the three main financial statements and is typically presented alongside a Profit & Loss and Statement of Cash Flows.
-A balance sheet provides a ‘snapshot’ view of your company's Assets, Liabilities and Equity at any given point in time.
+A Balance Sheet provides a ‘snapshot’ view of your company's Assets, Liabilities and Equity at any given point in time.

 The Balance Sheet lists each asset, liability and equity account with the corresponding balance at the close of a selected period.
-The statement provides you with an overall indication of a businesses position and can provide quick insights with regards to working capital and liquidity.
+The statement provides you with an overall indication of a business's position and can provide quick insights with regards to working capital and liquidity.

 Fathom will automatically pull in your summary Balance sheet data from the source accounting system on initial import.